 Individuals in Cross-Border Investigations or Proceedings: The US Perspective

-Counsel must promptly ascertain whether the client has physical evidence relating to the matter in question.
-This may include emails, hard drives, text and instant messaging, financial records, and documentary evidence.
-Counsel should advise clients of the obligation to preserve and not destroy evidence, and consider whether to proactively collect and review such data.
+Counsel must promptly ascertain whether the client has any physical evidence relating to the matter in question.
+Counsel should advise clients of the obligation to preserve evidence and consider whether to proactively collect and review such data.
 Prompt preservation is key, especially given limited retention periods for popular cross-border, ephemeral messaging applications such as WhatsApp.

-Counsel will likewise need to preserve the integrity of the client’s factual recollection.
-This includes assessing whether the client has discussed relevant matters with potential co-defendants or other parties.
+Counsel must likewise preserve the integrity of the client’s factual recollection and assess whether the client has discussed relevant matters with potential co-defendants or other parties.
 Clients should be advised not to communicate with any third parties regarding the matters under investigation and, in most cases, to cease communications with co-defendants entirely.
 Third parties, particularly those with knowledge of the facts under investigation, could be co-operating witnesses or informants, and potentially recording conversations.

-It is of increasing importance that counsel representing individuals in cross-border proceedings have, at a minimum, working knowledge of extradition law given the frequency with which extradition issues arise.
-In recent years, the United States has aggressively pursued extradition, including in white-collar cross-border proceedings involving Foreign Corrupt Practices Act (FCPA), money laundering, and securities and commodities law violations.
-Travel restrictions and court closures caused by the covid-19 pandemic has resulted in temporary delays to the execution of international arrest warrants and extraditions in 2020 owing to travel restrictions and court closures.
+It is increasingly important that counsel representing individuals in cross-border proceedings have a working knowledge of extradition law given the increasing frequency with which extradition issues arise, including in white-collar, cross-border proceedings involving Foreign Corrupt Practices Act (FCPA), money laundering, and securities and commodities law violations.
+Travel restrictions and court closures caused by the covid-19 pandemic have proven temporary, and matters have begun to resume, often by videoconference rather than in court appearances.

-Extradition procedure is determined by treaty, the responding state’s extradition laws, and considerations of diplomacy and foreign policy.
+Extradition procedure is determined by treaty, the responding state’s extradition laws and considerations of diplomacy and foreign policy.
 Typically, US authorities must first obtain approval from the DOJ’s Office of International Affairs (OIA).
-The OIA advises prosecutors regarding what filings are required under the applicable treaty, and the US Department of State issues a formal request to the responding state.
-The responding state’s judiciary then determines whether extradition is permissible.
+The OIA advises prosecutors regarding which filings are required under the applicable treaty, and the US Department of State issues a formal request to the responding state.
+The responding state’s judiciary then determines whether extradition is permissible

 The US government may also seek provisional arrest, namely a request to the responding state to arrest the individual pending submission of a formal extradition request.
 The DOJ deems provisional arrests appropriate where there is a risk that the individual will flee the foreign jurisdiction.
 The conditions under which provisional arrest is permissible, and the duration an individual may be held until a formal request is filed, vary by treaty.

 The timeline for extradition to the United States varies depending on the circumstances of the case and the responding state involved.
 Before the covid-19 pandemic, it took, on average, more than a year from the time the formal request was made until the individual was surrendered to US authorities.
-Although many jurisdictions have expanded the use of live video and audio links so that certain extradition proceedings can continue remotely, covid-19 related delays are expected to prolong the extradition process for many defendants through early 2021, but many jurisdictions have since expanded the use of remote extradition proceedings.
-While US courts have held that the Speedy Trial Clause of the Sixth Amendment requires that extradition be sought as soon as the individual’s location becomes known, this has no bearing on how long it takes the responding state to surrender the individual according to its laws or due to other considerations.
+Covid-19-related delays prolonged the extradition process for many defendants through early 2021, but many jurisdictions have since expanded the use of remote extradition proceedings.
+While US courts have held that the Speedy Trial Clause of the Sixth Amendment requires that extradition be sought as soon as the individual’s location becomes known, this has no bearing on how long it takes the responding state to surrender the individual according to its laws or because of other considerations.